tatermysalad/CA-T2A2-APIWebserverProject/README.md

 SQLAlchemy is an Object Relational Mapper (ORM) for Python that enables developers to interact with relational databases using Python objects.
 It allows you to define database models as Python classes and perform database operations using Python methods, making it easier to work with databases without writing raw SQL queries.
 SQLAlchemy supports various database backends and provides a high level of abstraction over database interactions.

-#### Serialization and deserialization library: Marshmallow
+#### Serialisation and deserialisation library: Marshmallow

-Marshmallow is a popular library in Python used for object serialization and deserialization.
+Marshmallow is a popular library in Python used for object serialisation and deserialisation.
 It helps convert complex data objects, such as database models or Python dictionaries, to and from JSON or other formats.
-Marshmallow provides a simple and flexible way to define schemas for data validation, serialization, and deserialization, making it easy to ensure data consistency and structure when exchanging data between different systems.
+Marshmallow provides a simple and flexible way to define schemas for data validation, serialisation, and deserialisation, making it easy to ensure data consistency and structure when exchanging data between different systems.

 #### PostgreSQL and Python adapter: psycopg2